apache/echarts-doc/en/option/series/sankey.md

 ## lineStyle(Object)

-The line style of sankey graph, in which [lineStyle.color](~series-sankey.lineStyle.color) can be assigned to the value of `'source'` of `'target'`, then the edge will automatically take the source node or target node color as its own color.
+The edge style of Sankey diagram, in which [lineStyle.color](~series-sankey.lineStyle.color) can be assigned to the value of `'source'` of `'target'`, then the edge will automatically take the source node or target node color as its own color.

 {{use: partial-sankey-line-style(prefix="##")}}